ZitongLan/ZitongLan.github.io/_pages/about.md

 News
 =====
-* (09/2025) SmartDJ is accepted by NeurIPS'2025 <a href="https://genprocc.github.io/">GenProCC </a> workshop.
+* (09/2025) Two papers are accepted at NeurIPS'25 main conference. (i) Our acoustic field paper introduces a learning strategy inspired by the reciprocity principle. (ii) Our radar paper leverages wall reflections to image the hidden people and object around the corner; One paper is accepted by NeurIPS'25 GenProCC workshop.
 SmartDJ introduce audio language model to perform high-level instruction based audio editing.
-* (09/2025) Two papers are accepted at NeurIPS'25. (i) Our acoustic field paper introduces a learning strategy inspired by the reciprocity principle. (ii) Our radar paper leverages wall reflections to image the hidden people and object around the corner.
 * (09/2024) Our work on using Acoustic Volume Rendering(AVR) for neural impulse response field is accepted to ***NeurIPS'24*** with ***Spotlight***!
 * (09/2023) I start my phd at Upenn.